 - Cool Mask: Nearly everyone wears one to hide their faces during confrontations.

-- Creator Provincialism: all of the God Candidates are from Japan, which is handwaved by how Japan has a high suicide rate.
+- Creator Provincialism: Every God Candidate is from Japan, which is given a Hand Wave by how it has a high suicide rate.

 - Gut Feeling: Hajime's angel Balta is known as the angel of Intuition and he's quite good at deducing other people's intentions.